Bengal cat: Colors

 Bengals come in a variety of coat colors.
-The International Cat Association (TICA) recognizes several Bengal colors.
-Brown Spotted, Seal Lynx Point (snow), Sepia, silver, and Mink Spotted Tabby Bengals.
+The International Cat Association (TICA) recognizes several Bengal colors: brown spotted, seal lynx point (snow), sepia, silver, and mink spotted tabby.

-Spotted Rosetted
+Spotted rosetted

 The Bengal cat is the only domestic breed of cat that has rosette markings.

-People most often associate the Bengal with the most popular color: the Brown spotted/rosetted Bengal.
-Nonetheless, Bengals have a wide variety of markings and colors.
-Even within the Brown spotted/rosetted category a Bengal can be: red, brown, black, ticked, grey, spotted, rosetted, clouded.
-Many people are stunned by the Bengal Cat's resemblance to a leopard.
-Among domestic cats, the Bengal markings are perhaps the most varied and unique.

-A Bengal cat with a large rosetted coat and a high contrast in coloring is referred to as a "clouded bengal".

 Marble

 Domestic cats have four distinct and heritable coat patterns – ticked, mackerel, blotched, and spotted – these are collectively referred to as tabby markings.

 Christopher Kaelin, a Stanford University geneticist, has conducted research that has been used to identify the spotted gene and the marble gene in domestic Bengal cats.
 Kaelin studied the color and pattern variations of feral cats in Northern California, and was able to identify the gene responsible for the marble pattern in Bengal cats.